thomasroodnl/active-inference-rhi/README.md

 ```sh
 conda activate active-inference-env
 ```
-To easily run and edit the scripts in the Python repository, open the **active-inference-agent** folder as a project in an IDE of choice and make sure to set the project interpreter to the `python.exe` of the **active-inference-env** environment.
+To easily run and edit the scripts in the Python repository, open the **active-inference-agent** folder as a project in an IDE of choice.
+This is important as the current state of relative imports only functions correctly with respect to the **active-inference-agent** folder as source folder.
+In addition, make sure to set the project interpreter to the `python.exe` of the **active-inference-env** environment.
 If you have trouble finding the location of the environment folder containing this file, you can use the following command to show the file system paths for all environments:
 ```sh
 conda info --envs
 ```